Alan Stone (wrestler): Consejo Mundial de Lucha Libre (1998–2004)

 They formed a regular undercard tag team for many years and were constantly praised for having impressive matches while being very charismatic performers.
 After winning the CMLL Arena Coliseo Tag Team Championship in November 2000, Moto Cross changed his name to Chris Stone on December 15, and the two became known as Los Hermanos Stone.
 This led to a tecnico turn as they feuded with veteran no-nonsense rudos like Guerrero Del Futuro, Mogur and Damian El Guerrero.
 The lack of upward mobility was clearly evident as the two seemed to destined to be stuck in segundas and terceras for years.
-Eventually Chris had a bit of a falling out with CMLL and left the promotion allowing Alan Stone to be pushed as a singles wrestler in late 2003.
+Eventually, Chris had a falling-out with CMLL and left the promotion, allowing Alan Stone to be pushed as a singles wrestler in late 2003.
 On December 5, 2003, he teamed with Zumbido and Super Crazy losing to Safari, El Felino and Volador Jr. in a tournament final for the vacant Mexican National Trios Championship.
 Although winning the Guapos U competition and headlining an Arena Mexico show in late 2004, Alan left CMLL and returned to AAA where he soon became a rudo once again and feuded with El Intocable.